 Moreover the state of the art fitness and appearance has given this fitness wearcollection a new status.
 The tees has many features such as fashionable and durablefrontal prints unique pocket prints whereas the bermudas capri track pant and joggerhas unique one-sided zipper pocket embossed branding and waistband with drawcod.
 The newrange of Dollar Bigboss is being well accepted by the consumers at large.

 Your Board has recommended a dividend of Rs.1.70 (previous year Rs.1.60 on face valueof Rs.2 each fully paid-up) per equity share of Rs.2 each fully paid-up (i.e. 85% on the

 paid-up value of equity shares).
 The proposal is subject to the approval of the Membersat the 26th Annual General Meeting (AGM) of your Company scheduled to be held on 30August 2019.
 The dividend payout is in the line with the Dividend Distribution Policy asadopted by the Company.
 Pursuant to Regulation 43A of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Company has formulated a DividendDistribution Policy.
 The Policy is annexed hereto and marked as Annexure-A forming part ofthe Directors' Report and is also available on the Company's website athttps://www.dollarglobal. in/assets/upload/corporate-policy/dividend_distribution_policy.pdf.

 The Company has not transferred any amount to the General Reserves.

-The Company has not accepted any Deposits during the year in terms of the Act.
+Your Company has not accepted any deposits during the year in terms of the Act.
 Nodeposits remained unpaid or unclaimed as at the end of the year and there was no defaultin repayment of deposits or payment of interest thereon during the year.